-What to do immediately upon entering this classroom:
+What to do immediately upon entering the classroom:

-- 1. Look at the smart board to determine learning goals and find your assigned seat. - 2.
+- 1. Look at the White Board or SmartBoard to determine learning goals and find your assigned seat. - 2.
 Turn all electronic devices off and place in backpack or pocket (Needs to be out of sight) - 3.
-Take out your Chromebook and all necessary materials and put your backpack away as indicated. - 4.
-Begin bellwork and/or join your team to actively engage in learning. - 5.
-Contribute to the learning and work hard to demonstrate your abilities.
+Take out your Chromebook and all necessary materials and put the backpack away as indicated. - 4.
+Begin Bellwork and/or join your team to actively engage in learning. - 5.
+Contribute to the learning and work hard to demonstrate your abilities